jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 3 Holidays
-(1) A board must ensure that each school it administers is closed on— (a) Saturdays, Sundays, New Year's Day, 2 January, Waitangi Day, Good Friday, Easter Monday, Easter Tuesday, Anzac Day, the Sovereign's birthday, Labour Day, Christmas Day, and Boxing Day; and
+(1) A board must ensure that each school it administers is closed on— (a) Saturdays, Sundays, New Year's Day, 2 January, Waitangi Day, Good Friday, Easter Monday, Easter Tuesday, Anzac Day, the Sovereign's birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, Labour Day, Christmas Day, and Boxing Day; and
   (b) the day observed as anniversary day in the locality in which the school is situated; and (c) if 1 January falls on a Friday, the following Monday; and (d) if 1 January falls on a Saturday or a Sunday, the following Monday and Tuesday; and